Wheatmore wins, advances to regional final

-The second-seeded Warriors scored the go-ahead goal off a corner kick with 3 1/2 minutes left and held on to beat third-seeded Community School of Davidson 3-2 on Thursday at Wheatmore in the fourth round of the NCHSAA 2A West girls soccer playoffs.
+The second-seeded Warriors scored the go-ahead goal off a corner kick with 3 1/2 minutes left and held on to beat third-seeded Community School of Davidson 3-2 last week at Wheatmore in the fourth round of the NCHSAA 2A West girls soccer playoffs.

 “I don’t believe it,” Wheatmore coach Rick Maness said.
 “I still don’t believe it.”